ajaymehul/stelligent-u/02-s3/README.md

 _Look through the [S3 encryption docs](https://docs.aws.amazon.com/AmazonS3/latest/dev/serv-side-encryption.html).
 What benefits might you gain by using a KMS key instead of an S3-managed key?_

+KMS encyption provides more fine-grained control over who can use the key, and better logs for security auditing purposes.

 ##### Question: Customer Managed CMK

 _Going further, what benefits might you gain by using a KMS key you created yourself?_

+> This might be useful in scenarios where a company's security policy requires them to manage their key.

 #### Lab 2.4.3: Using Your Own KMS Key